 Since trust is such an important marketing component, building trust online is crucial in gaining competitive edge.
 Here is list of auto service shop website features and design elements that will help generate a feeling of trust:

 - Make a personal connection with an informative About Us page.

 - Provide employee photos and biographies which allow potential customers to 'meet' the people behind the business.
 Provide details that people can relate to and make an emotional connection.
 Work experience, training, specialties and special interests are especially important in developing trust and confidence in your company.

 - And don't forget developing your business character and brand.
 A history of the company's development can provide confidence that the company has a solid reputation and will stand behind their work into the future.
 Show a time-line of improvement and growth both in facilities and technology.
 Pictures with descriptions are a great way to grab peoples interest and make your point.
 Develop a feeling that you will be there for them.

 Testimonials From Real People

-I predict that social media will quickly replace testimonials and traditional personal recommendations from family and friends.
+I predict that social media will quickly replace traditional personal recommendations from family and friends.
 People are learning to trust the social voice of large numbers of strangers.
 They see that the uncontrollable, and therefore unbiased, opinion of crowds of relative strangers is trustworthy.
 The social voice of the masses will dictate who wins in the marketplace.
 Start developing your social reputation and a record of social trustworthiness before it is necessity of doing business.